Student-centric advice and objective recommendations

 Final thoughts for students

 Organize your thoughts with an outline before jumping right into writing your supplemental essay.
 By doing this, your essay will transition smoothly from one thought to the next and avoid unnecessary changes in direction.
-While it may not seem like it, 300-400 words goes by quickly, so start with your main points before adding additional details.
+350 words go by quickly, so start with your main points before adding additional details.

 - Proofread thoroughly to correct grammar mistakes